Mutational Signatures (v3.3 - June 2022)

 This summary includes the mutational profile, proposed aetiology and tissue distribution of each signature, as well as potential associations with other mutational signatures and how the signature has changed during iterations of analysis.

-Currently, three different variant classes are considered, resulting in the following sets of mutational signatures.
+Currently, four different variant classes are considered, resulting in the following sets of mutational signatures.

 The current set of mutational signatures has been extracted using SigProfiler, a compilation of publicly available bioinformatic tools addressing all the steps needed for signature identification.
 SigProfiler functionalities include mutation matrix generation from raw data and signature extraction, among others.